 Exposure concentration in atmospheric compartment A risk assessment for the air compartment is considered as not relevant and therefore not included.
 When Flue Dust particles are emitted to air, they will sediment or washed out by rain in a reasonably short time frame.
-Thereby, the atmospheric emissions end up in soil and water.
-Exposure concentration relevant for the food chain (secondary poisoning) A risk assessment for secondary poisoning is not required, because bioaccumulation in organisms is not relevant for Flue Dust, which is an inorganic substance.
+In this way, the atmospheric emissions end up in soil and water.
+Exposure concentration relevant for the food chain (secondary poisoning) A risk assessment for secondary poisoning is not required, since bio-accumulation in organisms is not relevant for Flue Dust, which is an inorganic substance.

-4 Guidance for the DU (downstream user) to evaluate whether he/she is working inside the boundaries set out by the ES
+4 Guidance for the DU (downstream user) to evaluate whether they are working inside the boundaries set out by the ES